 Who You Are

-1+ years of extensive and comparable outdoor/experiential experiences in risk management, educational, and outdoor skills.
+1+ years of comparable experiences in risk management, educational, and outdoor skills.

-Ability to have open, honest, and difficult conversations, including the ability to give and receive feedback.
+Ability to have open, honest, and sometimes difficult conversations, including the ability to give and receive feedback.

 Willing to work a flexible schedule that may require to work early, late into the day, and camp overnight.

-Training: Able to attend, fully participate, and complete 8+ days of tuition free student management, interpersonal, and technical training in late April (for Oregon Program) or May (for Washington Program).
+Training: Able to attend, fully participate, and complete 8+ days of tuition-free student management, interpersonal, and technical training in early May.

 Safety: Manage risk appropriately, experienced driving on rough roads with trailers, proficient with manual transmission, and competent in loading and unloading trailers.
 Role model and promote a culture of safety during work and while staying on basecamp.